 NOTE:

-If you set Logic to Include any value, Exclude any value, Equal to any value, Not equal to any value, Prefix is any value, Prefix is not any of them, Suffix is any value, or Suffix is not any of them, select an existing reference table.
-For details, see Creating a Reference Table to Configure Protection Metrics In Batches.
+1. When Logic is set to Include any value, Exclude any value, Equal to any value, Not equal to any value, Prefix is any value, Prefix is any of them, Suffix is any value, or Suffix is any of them, you need to select a reference table.
+For details about how to create a reference table, see Creating a Reference Table to Configure Protection Metrics In Batches.

 • Content: Enter or select the content that matches the condition.